 Jamie Peeler is a PhD Candidate working with Dr. Erica Smithwick.
 Prior to pursuing her PhD, she participated in research projects focused on fire-adapted ecosystems in South Africa, Florida, the Pacific Northwest, and Wyoming.
 Her previous research has been published in the Florida Scientist and Diversity and Distributions.

-Jamie’s current research is linking landscape context to post-fire forest resilience in the Greater Yellowstone Ecosystem.
-A critical first step to understanding this link is identifying the patterns and spatial scales at which landscape context is important for post-fire forest recovery.
-However, scale-dependent effects are often species specific, thus identifying relevant scales must account for different regeneration traits and/or life histories.
-To unravel these interactions among traits, scale, and landscape context, Jamie conducts field research at three recent fires in Bridger-Teton National Forest.
+Jamie’s current research links landscape context to post-fire forest resilience in the Greater Yellowstone Ecosystem.
+A critical first step to understanding this link is identifying patterns and spatial scales at which landscape context is important for post-fire forest recovery.
+However, scale-dependent effects are often species specific, thus identifying relevant scales must account for different tree traits (wind-dispersal, serotiny, sprouting).
+To unravel the interactions among traits, scale, and landscape context, Jamie conducts field research at three recent fires in Bridger-Teton National Forest, Wyoming.
 Further, she draws on her training as a landscape ecologist, using the discipline’s tools and theory.
-Her research is funded by the NASA Pennsylvania Space Grant Consortium Graduate Fellowship and a National Geographic Early Career Grant.
+Her research is funded by a NSF Doctoral Dissertation Improvement Award, National Geographic Early Career Grant, Joint Fire Science Program Graduate Research Innovation Award, and NASA Pennsylvania Space Grant Consortium Graduate Fellowship.

-For more information, you can visit Jamie’s personal website: https://jamiepeeler.com/
+For more information, visit Jamie’s personal website: https://jamiepeeler.com/